unyt-org/uix/docs/manual/1 Getting Started.md

 You can of course use a classic build setup and compile your TypeScript files to JavaScript with tsc or other tools.

-But we recommend using the unyt standalone file server that returns transpiled JS files when TS files are requested by a browser client.
+For some uses cases, especially during development, it could be helpful to use the unyt standalone file server that automatically serves transpiled JS files when TS files are requested by a browser client.

-*This file server is also used for the unyt CDN.*
+We also use this file server for our CDN, because it provides great compatibility with Deno:
+When `.ts` files are requested by a Deno runtime, the server still returns the original source with type information.

 The server can be started with: